 The clients wanted to update and refurbish the property throughout.
 A side extension added space to the living accommodation at ground floor and new roof lights were inserted to add daylight into the depth of the plan.
 A new cloakroom and bathroom was created upstairs with ceiling heights raised to improve accommodation at first floor.
 The existing building fabric was also fully refurbished with double glazed windows, reclaimed timber floors and new radiators added with walls and roofs insulation inserted to create a house which is thermally and energy efficient to use.

 Grade II Listed House

 After lengthy planning negotiations, permission to modify the internal layout at the property was granted.
-An existing basement was lowered to create usable kitchen and dining space with the upper levels refurbished throughout.
-Traditional fire place surrounds and bespoke storage units were inserted with a new herringbone timber floor laid unify the feel of the spaces on all levels above basement level.
+An existing basement was lowered to create a new kitchen and dining space and the upper levels were refurbished throughout.
+Traditional fire place surrounds and bespoke storage units were inserted in bedrooms and the upper level living rooms.
+A new timber floor was laid in a herringbone pattern throughout to unify the feel of the spaces on all floors above lower ground.

 Following four years of negotiations with their local authority, the clients purchased a small pocket of land at the rear of their ground floor flat.
 A cedar clad garden room was created, finished with internal birch veneer shelving and wall lining which incorporates a small wet room allowing for occasional guest use.
 A matching storage unit was built into the dining room of the original flat to compliment the new garden room.
 The external space between these two elements had new timber decking and raised planters inserted to create an intimate garden courtyard.